Total Knee Replacement for Athletes

 Since we usually do not use cement at our clinic, our patients do not have that worry.
 After your knee replacement, our advice is to exercise more than you have in years.
 Focus on total-body muscle building and weight optimization.
 You can likely return to most sports when you are fit enough to protect your joints.

 Another concern has been the wearing out of plastic components.
 This most often occurs due to malposition or poor tracking of the joint.
-Today, tracking has been dramatically improved by computer-guided accuracy of joint replacement.
-It also improves through strong muscles, better balance, and more normal gait—achieved by building a strong core and strong trunk muscles.
+Today, tracking has been dramatically improved by the computer-guided accuracy of joint replacement.
+Tracking also improves through strong muscles, better balance, and a more normal gait—achieved by building a strong core and strong trunk muscles.
 And since most modern knee replacements have highly durable (and interchangeable) plastic trays, why limit a lifetime of sports by the fear of them wearing out?

 Which brings us to running.
 Running is the most common concern we hear from our athletes who need total knee replacements

 The data shows that whether you run a mile or walk a mile, the total force on the joint is the same.
 The peak forces vary depending on the running surface, the smoothness of the gait, shoe wear, and other factors.
 So if you choose to run, run with great form on soft surfaces with new, shock-absorbing running shoes.
 (Cycling is a more logical sport, as it limits the impact factor—but logic is not the reason we run.)
-In my years of practice, I have never seen a total knee become worn out from running nor have any of my peers.
+In my years of practice, I have never seen a total knee become worn out from running, nor have any of my peers.

 To sum up: If you have been told you need a total knee replacement, first check the options and make sure you really do need one.
 If you end up getting a total knee replacement, it need not be the end of your active life.
 Use it as an excuse to become fitter, faster, and stronger than you have been in years.